 The layout of the match lacked any momentum or star power, which is odd considering Joe and Kingston are both great workers.
 This may be due to time restrictions or maybe the guys simply do not have any chemistry together.

 This will likely be a one-match feud and will see Kingston may have a different program heading into SummerSlam.
 Joe more than deserves a top title run with either the WWE or Universal championship but the amount of main event talent both brands have, he may be lost in the shuffle.

-Universal & Raw Women’s Championship – Seth Rollins (c) & Becky Lynch (c) def.
-Baron Corbin & Lacey Evans in a Last Chance Winners Take All Extreme Rules match, followed by a Brock Lesnar cash in
+Universal and Raw Women’s Championship – Seth Rollins (Universal Champion) and Becky Lynch (Raw Women’s Champion) def.
+Baron Corbin and Lacey Evans in a Last Chance Winners Take All Extreme Rules match, followed by a Brock Lesnar cash in

 The main event was perfectly booked here.
 Corbin and Evans have had multiple rematches for the titles and with them losing, the crowd liked it.
 There was a lot of action throughout and the night looked to end with the real-life power couple of Lynch and Rollins walking out of Philadelphia as champions.